Ecwid/ecwid-api-docs/includes/_combinations.md

 ## Create product combination

 You can create a new product combination using this method.
-Please make sure the product options your refer to when creating a combo exist.
-You can create product options using the [Update product](#update-a-product) call
+If the options you specify in request don't exist, they will be created automatically with the type of dropdown.
+If you want to create options explicitly, use the [Update product](#update-a-product) call to create them.

 > Request example